CarachinoAlessio/computational_intelligence/lab2/README.md

 PAY ATTENTION: in this solution, I tried to maximize a _negative_ fitness.
 When a solution is not feasible I applied a penalty term equal to -1000000000 (minus one billion).
 ## Crossover
 One-Point crossover is exploited.
 The point is randomly chosen.
 If the child has duplicated genes (tuples), the algorithm removes the duplicates and randomly picks the missing genes from the _pool of genes_.
-Actually, this process is iterated a certain number of times, until it finds a feasible solution with respect to the original genome.
-The child becomes the best solution in terms of fitness.
-In fact, feasible solutions are rare, considered simple concatenations of genes.
-This tweak is helpful more in those cases where `N` is high.
 ## Mutation
 In this solution, mutation consists in randomly picking a gene from the _pool of genes_ and substituting it inside the genome.
-Also in this case, this process is iterated a certain number of times, but this time it only finds a fitter solution with respect to the original genome.
-This tweak is helpful more in those cases where `N` is high.
+## Unused code
+Inside the notebook, you can find a cell with 'Unused' code.
+It contains a different version of Mutation that, basically, instead of randomly picking the to-be muted gene, it selects the one that contains more 'bloat' information.

 ## Results

 The results are generated with `SEED=42`.